 To some, it simply means being recognized or appreciated.
 A pay increase is another way to motivate your workers.

-Other ways to inspire your team include gas mileage reimbursement, work from home opportunities, or other forms of monetary bonuses.
+Other ways to build a high performing team include gas mileage reimbursement, work from home opportunities, or other forms of monetary bonuses.

 The list can go on and on, but the important thing is finding the right strategy to motivate your team.